MacKentoch/easyFormGenerator/README_NEW.md

 - generated form *uses bootstrap*
   - (until now the most popular front end framework)
 - uses amazing and :sparkles: [angular formly](https://github.com/formly-js/angular-formly)
-  - (see angular [formly website](http://angular-formly.com) and [documentation](http://docs.angular-formly.com) then you'll understand)
+  - (see angular [formly website](http://angular-formly.com) and [documentation](http://docs.angular-formly.com) then you'll understand the :sparkles: behind)

 ______

 ###Easy Form Generator : **Step way**

-`Step way version` is most accomplished and stable version.
+`Step way version` is the most accomplished and stable version.
 - cross browser compatible
-- responsive (*not sure it will be used a lot but you can create a form on your smartphone with the step way version*).
+- responsive (*not sure it will be used a lot but you could create a form on your smartphone with the step way version*).
+- production friendly

 Have a try here : [Easy for generator **step way** version](https://cdn.rawgit.com/MacKentoch/easyFormGenerator/master/dist/index_StepWay.html)